Peko7182/RW-Mod-Structure-Builder/README.md

 ## How It Works

+*Video from v0.0.0 (Outdated)*
 ![Demo GIF](Ussage.gif)

-1. Run the application
+1. Run the application.
+2. Provide paths for your mod preview image and icon.
-2. Follow the prompts to enter your mod details:
+3. Follow the prompts to enter your mod details:
     - Mod name
     - Package ID
     - Author(s)
     - Description
     - Supported RimWorld versions
-    - Optional: mod version, URL, dependencies, etc.
-3. Provide paths for your mod preview image and icon
+    - Visual Studio Project creation (y/n)
+        - If "y", it will create a new structure with the following:
+            - `About`
+            - `Common`
+                - Subfolders
+            - `Source`
+                - Visual Studio Project (`.sln`, `.csproj`, `.cs`, `Properties/AssemblyInfo.cs`)
+        - Build output automatically saved to `Common/Assemblies`
-4. The application will create the mod folder structure in your RimWorld mods directory
+4. The application will create the mod folder structure in your RimWorld mods directory.

 ## Folder Structure Created

+### Default Structure:

 - About
     - About.xml